thetillhoff/eac/apps/README.md

 > That being said, I do like the things you can do with ansible but you cannot with eac.
 IMO they have different use-cases.

-So when I again searched for some stupid installation commands, I bore the idea to create `eac`.
+So when I again searched for some stupid installation commands, I bore the idea to create eac.

 ## The vision